unevencoconut/light-me-bro/README.md

 # Light Me, Bro.
 A very simple web component based strategy to the Lightbox.
+The script is small enough that you should be able to edit it if needed.

 ## Installation

-All ready-to-use files are located in the /dist directory.
+All ready-to-use files are located in the `/dist` directory.
 Use either the main.js file or the minified main.min.js file.

 ```html